 For a space that is empty or unpopulated:

-The below life.css is simple.
-Interestingly, part is the td.isDead and td.isAlive.
-These classes are assigned to table-data or the cell.
-A dead cell is transparent and is alive when yellow.
-Some spaces are needed between the gridContainer and the buttons.
+The below life.css and it’s pretty simple.
+What’s cool is that it has two classes: td.isDead and td.isAlive.
+These classes are used for the cells in the table.
+A dead cell looks clear and a live cell looks yellow.
+Also, we need some space between the gridContainer and the buttons.

 ToolboxAid.com